sapper-trle/TR42PRJ/README.md

 Click Save As to save the .prj file and .tga file.

-If you load a TR2PRJ project created from the same TR4 then you have the option to import the doors, textures or light info from that project.
+If you load a TR2PRJ project created from the same TR4 then you have the option to import the textures or light info from that project.
+Note from version 0.80 doors will be extracted, no longer need to import them.